 Do not lift the wing assemblies more than a few inches above the wing rest saddles when the wing assemblies are folded forward.

-2. With the wing frames just above the wing rest saddles, open the wing assemblies up far enough so that when lowered, they will clear the wing frame rests located on the hitch.
-The wing assemblies are opened (un-folded) by extending the wing fold cylinders (circuit with yellow hose wrap.)
+- 3. With the wing frames above the wing rest saddles, open the wing assemblies up until they are flat across and aligned with each other. - The wing assemblies are opened (unfolded) by extending the wing fold cylinders (yellow circuit).